How to make education responsive to a fast-changing world. Lessons from our heroes, and our own peer-learning programs on 5 continents.

 The Peer Learning Guide is written for educators, program managers, and most importantly, for participants who want to improve their own education experiences.

-It covers our role models’ stories, like Harvard and Y Combinator, and how we took what we learned from them to create some world-class education programs and globally-known communities of practice.
+It covers our role models’ stories, like Harvard and Y Combinator in the US, MEST in Ghana, FarmHack in the Netherlands and Pirate Summit in Germany.
+And we share how we took what we learned from them to create some world-class education programs and globally-known communities of practice like The Sources, The Africa Prize For Engineering and the Lean Startup movement.

 Salim is the creator of Source Institute.
 His work includes The Sources, the largest online course for the African continent, where African founders share their most relevant experiences and advice.
 Salim founded Leancamp, which created the first evolutions of Lean Startup to include Business Models, UX, and Enterprise Lean Startup.
 And Founder Centric, which developed and delivered startup education for UCL, Oxford University, Seedcamp, Techstars, ClimateKIC, and around 30 more accelerators and universities.